bazbt3/bazbt3.github.io/_posts/2016-12-24-Normalised.md

 title: Normalised
 ---

 2016 has been a year of downs, and the potential for more of the same for the foreseeable future.
-2017 isn't likely to bring much in the way of relief, and I've already pretty-much written off the entire remaining noughties.
+2017 isn't likely to bring much in the way of relief, and I've already pretty-much written off the entire remaining noughtie-tens.

 In no particular order: